EOSgithub/linked-blog-starter-md/Afterword.md

 He finished his tea and set the cup aside, then pushed himself up from the chair with obvious effort.
 At the doorway to his small bedroom, he paused.

-"Thank you," he said simply.
-"For this.
-For staying."
+"Thank you," he said simply."

-"Thank you for coming home," I replied.
+"Thank you for coming back," I replied.
 "Every time."

-After he disappeared into his room, I remained by the dying fire for a while longer, thinking about the choices that had brought us here.
+After he disappeared into his room, I remained by the dying fire for a while longer.

 In the morning, Cosmo would put his mask back on.
 He would be brilliant and focused and terrifyingly capable again.
 But tonight, for just a few hours, he had been allowed to be human.